After final debate, Obama says election comes down to trust

 Most importantly, nearly half the electorate now sees him as a plausible president.

-Obama holds a narrow advantage in the handful of battleground states that will decide the election.
+Obama holds a narrow advantage in the handful of battleground states that will decide the election, most notably Ohio, which has been buoyed by his bailout of the domestic auto industry.

 Statistics compiled by the Miami Herald show that Republicans have a slight edge among the 830,000 voters who have cast their ballots by mail already.
 Democrats hope to even the score with early in-person voting, which starts on Saturday.